bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 She shot a glance at him, as her tongue made some movement inside her mouth.

-"I never told yeh' why I came ta' Hupperdook, did I?" she said softly, all of the hard tone gone.
+"I never told yeh' why I came to Hupperdook, did I?" she said softly, all of the hard tone gone.

 "Well", Adrex started, trying to recall it.
 "You mentioned your old master, and that you came to seek out new challenges."